-A training consultant, person of color, futurist, entrepreneur, author, radio talk show host, military veteran, motivational speaker, and owner/president of Hi-Tech Training Associates and Hodgepodge Training Inc.; brings over 20 years experience in training, information systems, computer technologies and career transition to his endeavors.
+A training consultant, person of color, futurist, entrepreneur, author, radio talk show host, military veteran, motivational speaker, and owner/president of Hi-Tech Training Associates and Hodgepodge Training Inc. Gene brings over 20 years experience in training, information systems, computer technologies and career transition to his endeavors.

 Gene specializes in improving: staff development, workplace literacy, cultural diversity, employer productivity, and employee morale.

-From those experiences, Gene developed a unique training ‘process’ that focuses on integrating work-related tasks with an individual’s unique hodgepodge of skills, abilities, interests, experience, and passion, plus when combined with computer technology, met the needs of both individual and employer.
+From those experiences, Gene developed a unique training ‘process’ that focuses on integrating work-related tasks with an individual’s unique hodgepodge of skills, abilities, interests, experience, and passion, which when combined with computer technology, met the needs of both the individual and the employer.

-Gene earned an A.S. degree in Data Processing from Springfield Technical Institute, B.S. degree in computer science from the University of Massachusetts, Masters in Education from Cambridge College, and teacher certificate from Westfield State College.
-He’s also certified to teach computer courses in Connecticut, Massachusetts, and Florida.
+Gene earned an A.S.
+Degree in Data Processing from Springfield Technical Institute, a B.S.
+Degree in Computer Science from the University of Massachusetts, a Masters in Education from Cambridge College, and his Teacher Certificate from Westfield State College.
+He is also certified to teach computer technology courses in Connecticut, Massachusetts, and Florida.